 - Create law student programs and curriculum dedicated to rooting out potential corruption in the courts.

-- Create a whistleblower program that protects the whistleblowers, not with empty words but deeds.
+- Create a whistleblower program that protects the whistleblowers, not with lofty, empty words but deeds.

 - Address and remedy the fallout from Citizens United and the creation of super PACs.
 Democracy cannot survive with bought and paid-for politicians, judges, rulings, and/or elections.
 See Tim Lau, “Citizens United Explained,” Brennan Center for Justice, December 12, 2019.